Elijah: Books of Kings

 No background for the person of Elijah is given except for his brief characterization as a Tishbite.
-His name in Hebrew means "My God is Yahweh", and may be a title applied to him because of his challenge to worship of Baal.
+His name in Hebrew means "My God is Jah," and may be a title applied to him because of his challenge to worship of Baal.

 As told in the Hebrew Bible, Elijah's challenge is bold and direct.
 Baal was the Canaanite god responsible for rain, thunder, lightning, and dew.

 Elijah thus, when he initially announces the drought, not only challenges Baal on behalf of God himself, but he also challenges Jezebel, her priests, Ahab and the people of Israel.

 Widow of Zarephath

 After Elijah's confrontation with Ahab, God tells him to flee out of Israel, to a hiding place by the brook Chorath, east of the Jordan, where he will be fed by ravens.
 When the brook dries up, God sends him to a widow living in the town of Zarephath in Phoenicia.

-When Elijah finds her and asks to be fed, she says that she does not have sufficient food to keep her and her own son alive.
+When Elijah finds her, he asks her for some water and a piece of bread, but she says that she does not have sufficient food to keep her and her own son alive.
 Elijah tells her that God will not allow her supply of flour or oil to run out, saying, "Do not be afraid ...
-For thus says the Lord the God of Israel: The jar of meal will not be emptied and the jug of oil will not fail until the day that the Lord sends rain on the earth."
+For thus says the Lord the God of Israel: The jar of flour will not be used up, and the jug of oil will not run dry until the day the Lord sends rain on the land."
 She feeds him the last of their food, and Elijah's promise miraculously comes true.

 Some time later the widow's son dies and the widow cries, "You have come to me to bring my sin to remembrance, and to cause the death of my son!"
 Elijah prays that God might restore her son so that the trustworthiness of God's word might be demonstrated, and "[God] listened to the voice of Elijah; the life of the child came into him again, and he revived."
 This is the first instance of raising the dead recorded in Scripture.
 The widow cried, "the word of the Lord in your mouth is truth."

 After more than three years of drought and famine, God tells Elijah to return to Ahab and announce the end of the drought.
 While on his way, Elijah meets Obadiah, the head of Ahab's household, who had hidden a hundred Jewish prophets from Jezebel's violent purge.
 Obadiah fears that when he reports to Ahab about Elijah's whereabouts, Elijah would disappear, provoking Ahab to execute him.
 Elijah reassures Obadiah and sends him to Ahab.

 Challenge to Baal

-When Ahab confronts Elijah, he denounces him as being the "troubler of Israel" but Elijah retorts that Ahab himself is the one who troubled Israel by allowing the worship of false gods (shedim).
+When Ahab confronts Elijah, he denounces him as being the "troubler of Israel" but Elijah retorts that Ahab himself is the one who troubled Israel by allowing the worship of false gods.